Asaf87/Dlocal-PaymentManager/README.md

 3. Open http://localhost:8080/swagger-ui.html to see the available REST endpoint.

-Need to configure MYSQL db with name=dlocaldb , username=root, password=dlocal
+Need to configure MYSQL db with name=dlocaldb , username=root, password=dlocal.
 please see DB configuration in application.properties

 **Entities:**

 There are two main entities which the system consist of:

-Merchant -Simple entity representing Merchant in the system.
+**Merchant** -Simple entity representing Merchant in the system.

-Sale - Represent a sale/transaction in the system.
+**Sale** - Represent a sale/transaction in the system.
 	   each Sale consist of Merchant id,Transaction id and amount. in addition, date and Unique Id is attache to the Sale schema.